marcoaoteixeira/OrleansSample/README.md

 Instructions below will show your the way to get things working.

+Please give a thumbup to this guy here [jumpstartCS](https://www.youtube.com/@jumpstartCS).
+He is responsible for what you see in this repository.
+Also see his video series on the topic: [About Microsoft Orleans](https://www.youtube.com/watch?v=JmJxi6hEA-w&list=PLalrWAGybpB9mEE84ybHSCxUxPq9ToaZE)

 ### Pre-requirements

 If you have a Microsoft Azure subscription you can use it or if you more like